 The test file template, that is, the template based on which PhpStorm will generate the test class.
-Make sure that PHPunit is selected in the Test file template list.
+Make sure that either PHPUnit or PHPUnit6+ is selected in the Test file template list.

 To specify a different folder, click next to the Directory field and choose the relevant folder.

 The namespace the test class will belong to, which is automatically suggested based on the containing directory and namespace of the production class, the configured test sources root and its psr-4 package prefix.